 Breaking down cannabis stigmas and stereotypes, Bridget May and Kim Howard are building their hemp and cannabis skincare brand, Green Bee Botanicals, on a platform of ethics, sustainability, and integrity.

 With the changing tides of legality and acceptance of cannabis, women are a growing consumer demographic.
 According to reports from Brightfield Group last year, 51% of cannabis consumers are women, and most use a wide variety of cannabis products.

-Their Green Bee Botanicals, farm-to-face skincare line is a passion project for these women in wine country.
+Their Green Bee Botanicals, farm-to-face hemp and cannabis skincare line is a passion project for these women in wine country.

 Collaboration vs. Competition